algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 **Cons**

 - The number of questions and/or options that can be tracked is limited by the limits of global storage
+- A single call to algod retrieves the list of created apps and their current global storage so it's easy to retrieve the data

 ### Option T3 - Box storage